dillonkearns/gitbook-elm-graphql/selection-sets.md

 `Debug.crash` may cause our program to fail at run-time, but it is actually a neat trick for getting our program to succeed at compile-time.
 It essentially tells the compiler to not check the pieces that we're still working on.
 That let's us check that what we've completed so far compiles.

 We're also omitting the type annotations for now.
-Once we finish building our **selection sets**, the compiler will actually be able to infer the types for us so there's not any reason to worry about it yet.
+Once we finish building our **selection sets**, the compiler will actually be able to infer the types for us so there's not any need to worry about that yet.

 We're almost there, we just need to fill in our `Debug.crash "TODO"`.
 The definition of the `Github.Query.viewer` function tells us that it needs an argument of type `SelectionSet decodesTo Github.Object.User` .
 This makes sense, just as with our plain GraphQL syntax above we need a **selection set** that tells our server which fields we want to get back from the `viewer`.
 We really just want to give it a **selection set** that looks like `{ name }` .
 But `elm-graphql` can't just let you pass any field anywhere, it makes sure your query is valid by ensuring that your **selection set** has **fields** from the correct **object**.
 That's what `SelectionSet decodesTo Github.Object.User` means.
 So we know we'll need to start with